jerry153fish/jerry153fish.github.io/_posts/2017-10-11-ELF-format.md

 layout: post
 title: ELF Format
 key: 20171011
-tags: linux file elf executable
+tags: Linux File ELF Compiler
 ---

 ELF represents Executable and Linkable Format, which is a common standard file format for executable files, object code, shared libraries, and core dumps.
 It is a standard binary file format for *nix-like systems on x86 processors.